ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/workflow_templates/update.rst

     {
         "data": {
-            "name": "Example Workflow Template Version 2.0",
+            "name": "Phishing Investigation Workflow",
-            "description": "Template for phishing investigations.",
+            "description": "Workflow for phishing investigations.",
             "active": false,
             "version": 2,
-            "configAttribute": [{
+            "configAttribute": [
+                {
-                    "attributeTypeId": 3
+                    "attributeTypeId": 269
-            }]
                 },
+                {
+                    "attributeTypeId": 271
+                }
+            ]
+        },
         "message": "Updated",
         "status": "Success"
     }

-Refer to the `Available Fields <#available-fields>`_ and section for a list of available fields that can be included in the body of a PUT request for the ``workflowTemplates`` object.
+Refer to the `Available Fields <#available-fields>`_ and section for a list of available fields that can be included in the body of a PUT request to the ``/v3/workflowTemplates`` endpoint.